Evergreen Conifers

 Uplifting Aromatics

-During the gray, damp winter months, most plants retreat, leaving the landscape bare and somber.
-Yet evergreen conifers remain steadfast, offering a literal breath of fresh air and an uplifting reminder of God's enduring faithfulness.
+During the gray, damp winter months, most plants retreat underground, leaving the landscape bare and somber.
+Yet evergreen conifers remain steadfast, vibrant, fragrant, and alive.
+They offer more than visual beauty; they provide medicinal benefits, nutritional support, and a powerful reminder of God's enduring faithfulness.

 What Is an Evergreen?